Banker in Angola money laundering scandal kills himself, say police | DW | 23.01.2020

 In excess of 715,000 documents — dubbed "Luanda Leaks" — have been investigated by 120 reporters in 20 countries, including Germany.

-Meanwhile, dos Santos refuted the allegations against her and promised "to fight through the international courts to defend my good name."
+Meanwhile, dos Santos denied the accusations against her and promised "to fight through the international courts to defend my good name."

 "The allegations which have been made against me over the last few days are extremely misleading and untrue," she said in a statement.